jpk3lly/Wordgame_Javascript/instructions.md

-## Here are instructions on how to Fork, Clone, New Branch, Make Changes, Pull Request.
+## Here are instructions on how to: Fork, make New Branch, Clone, Make Changes, Pull Request.

 - [Fork](#fork)
 - [New Branch](#new-branch)